libbyschuknight/tid_til/mistakes_improvements_learnings/2019_04_mistakes_improvements_learning.md

 Next part is exposing the helpers, hooking it up with the rails app that we want to use these in.

+I haven't been sure about how this `react_component` helper method works or how Rails and React are working together.

+The docs for `react-rails` explain what the `react_component` does a litle bit.

+https://www.airpair.com/reactjs/posts/reactjs-a-guide-for-rails-developers - I found this article useful, particularly this:

+>Next, we need to create a new file index.html.erb under apps/views/records/, **this file will act as a bridge between our Rails app and our React Components**.
+To achieve this task, we will use the helper method react_component, which receives the name of the React component we want to render along with the data we want to pass into it.

+"this file will act as **a bridge** between our Rails app and our React Components"

+I think at this point I probably don't know quite enough about how React works to really get the connection here.

+There is a bit from here - https://blog.codeship.com/using-react-inside-your-rails-apps/, that is useful (note that this blog uses a different gem for adding react then we have used):

+>This produces the following HTML, which is then picked up by react_on_rails, and **a component is initialized on your behalf.**

 ## Rails Concerns